Power meters, like most cycling products, are subject to huge marketing efforts that do their best to part you with your money.

 Some models are very easy to maintain with standard CR2032 (Quarq, Stages) or CR2550 (Power2Max) batteries that you can change yourself.
 Newer models are USB rechargeable, which makes things even easier.

 Other models need a little more care.
-For example, older SRM power meters for example have no user serviceable battery.
+For example, older SRM power meters, for example, have no user-serviceable battery.
 They use proprietary batteries that cannot be changed at home.

-You have to send the power meter back to SRM for replacement which can take a couple of weeks and cost you around $150.
+You have to send the power meter back to SRM for a replacement which can take a couple of weeks and cost you around $150.
 The good thing is, the power meter is serviced and calibrated at the same time.

-Newer SRM models include user serviceable batteries now thank goodness!
+Newer SRM models include user-serviceable batteries now thank goodness!

 Summing Things Up

 The purpose of this piece is not to put you off buying a power meter.

 It is designed to fill in the gaps that most product marketing carefully ignores or omits.

 None of these ten points should put you off buying a power meter if you want one.

 People make better buying decisions when in full ownership of the facts and if you’re planning to spend north of $500 on a power meter, you have better know what you’re getting yourself into.